SMU-CompSci/a1-lists-and-nodes/README.md

 ## 4) Import (clone) your repo into IntelliJ

-1. In GitHub, open your private repo → **Code → HTTPS** → copy the URL.
+1. In GitHub, open your private repo → **Code → copy the URL at the top.
 2. IntelliJ (Welcome screen): **Get from VCS** (or **File → New → Project from Version Control**) → paste the URL → choose a local folder → **Clone**.
 3. IntelliJ will detect **Gradle** and import the build.
 If prompted, **Trust** the project.